- 1. Playing with VLC+

 Step 1 Add the source video to UniConverter.

-After opening Wondershare UniConverter on your Windows PC (Windows 10 here), go to the Video Editor category from the left, click the Subtitle from the right, and locate and import the source media clip you want to sync the subtitles with from your local hard drive to the app.
+After opening Wondershare UniConverter on your Windows PC (Windows 10 here), go to the Toolbox category from the left, click the Subtitle Editor from the right, and locate and import the source media clip you want to sync the subtitles with from your local hard drive to the app.

 Step 2 Import the SRT subtitles file to the program.